 3. World Class Dining

 The food served on the Disney Wonder is first-class.
 If you’ve ever been on a cruise you know it’s all about the food.
+No matter which Disney Cruise you pick the food is sure to be stellar.
+We sailed on The Disney Wonder.
 The Disney Wonder boasts three amazing restaurants.
 Tritons offers a nod to The Little Mermaid, but offers a range of foods not just found under the sea.

-Tiana’s Place offered New Orleans fare and classic beignets as an option for dessert.
-Melanie said these were much better than the beignets in French Quarter at Walt Disney World, so obviously a must-try.
-Live music in Louis Armstrong style made for a nice ambiance and just as a warning there is a parade with all staff that includes the limbo towards the end of the meal.
+Tiana’s Place offers New Orleans fare and classic beignets as an option for dessert.
+These are rumored to be much better than the beignets in French Quarter at Walt Disney World, so obviously a must-try.
+Live music in Louis Armstrong style made for a nice ambiance.

 And if you’re looking for something really fancy ( about 75 dollars a plate fancy) Palo is the classy restaurant that will require a dress or suit.